ru-bem/COExp33-The-Definitive-Performance-Mod/readme.md

 ## 🖥️ Optimized Settings

-🟡 This mod scales well with in-game presets (Low, Medium, High and Epic).
+🟡 This mod scales well with in-game presets (Low, Medium, High and Epic).<br>
-Feel free to try other combinations if you have a faster or slower setup.
+Feel free to try other combinations if you have a faster or slower setup.<br>
-You can lower Shadows, Gi and Folliage for even better performance.
+You can lower Shadows, Gi and Folliage for even better performance.<br>

 🤩 High end GPUs (RTX 4070+): **High preset + Lossless ini**<br>
 😎 Mid end GPUs (RTX 3060~): **High preset + Quality ini**<br>